xxsimoxx/stats-for-update-manager/README.md

 ### GDPR / privacy

 This plugin stores data about plugin updates in a table.
-You can see/change how much time this data is kept in the first lines of the plugin (defaults to 4 weeks.
+You can see/change how much time this data is kept in the first lines of the plugin (defaults to 4 weeks).
 By default (for now to change this you have to change the plugin code!) all the data is removed at plugin uninstall.

 The table structure contains: